 So I need to ask… how do you get the best service for the money without doing any research or due diligence whatsoever?

 The numbers dont lie… you can’t.
-Remember from above, there are a total of 3,563 real estate agents active in Stockton, but the top real estate agents in the area are proven to get better outcomes for their clients.
+Remember from above, there are a total of 3,563 real estate agents active in Stockton, but only the top real estate agents in the area are proven to get better outcomes for their clients.
 According to real estate transaction data analysis, the top 5% of seller’s agents in Stockton, on average, sell homes for $29,043 more money than the average Stockton real estate agent.
 The top 5% of buyer’s agents generally save clients 0.17% more than the average real estate agent in Stockton.

 While I will agree that it is ok to have pre-determined ideas about what to expect when buying or selling a house, dont you think that as a seller it is in your best interest to maximize that effort and at the same time retain as much of your equity as you can?
-Sure it is ok to allow your experiences to dictate the path that you take regarding the choices that you make, it is also very dangerous to assume that one real estate agent is the same as the next and so on.
+Sure it is ok to allow your experiences to dictate the path that you take regarding the choices that you make, but, it is also very dangerous to assume that one real estate agent is the same as the next and so on.
 It is also very naive to believe that about what they can do for you, as a seller is the same that it has been for the past 25 years.

 Working With A Cash Home Buyer In Stockton

-Professional home buyers in Stockton, CA typically close faster than traditional home buyers, and usually in pay full in cash.
+Professional home buyers in Stockton will close faster than traditional home buyers, and will pay in cash.
 Traditional home purchases usually require a buyer with good credit, a pre approval from a bank that requires time for mortgage underwriting, property inspection time and the buyer may not end up qualifying in the end.
 There are also normally no commissions paid to a buyer’s or seller’s agent which means thousands of dollars in savings.
 The usual commission is 3% per side, so if you sell your home for $300,000, you would have to pay $18,000 in commissions alone!
 Professional home buyers also may not charge transaction fees; if they do, they are extremely low in comparison to the commission or closing costs you would have to pay otherwise.
 They also provide mail-away closings which is a wonderful thing for out of state owners.

 Purchasing Homes As-Is